dalealleshouse/algorithms/random_contraction/README.md

 decreases.
 Thus reducing the number of edges to ![n-1/sqrt 2](https://latex.codecogs.com/gif.latex?\frac{n&plus;1}{\sqrt&space;2}) and reusing the pre-reduced result greatly reduces the number of required iterations.
-This is much easier to graph by examining the pseudo code.
+This is much easier to grasp by examining the pseudo code.

 ## Asymptotic Time Complexity